 In March 2012, N Street Village was awarded a contract by the District of Columbia to operate a new permanent supportive housing program serving 31 formerly homeless women in Northwest DC.
 The program is named in honor of Erna Steinbruck, wife of former Luther Place Memorial Church pastor and N Street Village founder John Steinbruck.
 Erna’s passion for justice, commitment to service, and tireless efforts were instrumental in turning the vision of N Street Village into a reality.

 N Street Village provides co-located supportive services and housing for homeless and low-income women.
 Because many of the women we serve face multiple challenges — homelessness, poverty, mental illness, addiction, and chronic health problems — we take a holistic approach to helping each woman achieve her highest level of self-sufficiency.
 We also recognize the importance of community in the healing and recovery process, and we promote peer mentorship and peer leadership programs that help women feel connected and empowered.
-Learn more about our services by following the links below.

 A Tradition of Excellence